clungu/clungu.github.io/_posts/2020-04-24-TEST, TEST, TEST: Optimizing the pooling test strategy.md

 It may be obvious from the above example that the pool size has a big impact on the total number of tests conducted:
 * if the pool is too large (say 10 in our example), we end up with most (all, in our case) pooled tests ending up positive, essentially wasting these tests because only a few pools were eliminated.
-* if the pool size is too small (say 2) we do way to many tests (in our example we'd do 14 total tests, compared to 13 for pool size of 4).
+* if the pool size is too small (say 2) we do way too many tests (in our example we'd do 14 total tests, compared to 13 for pool size of 4).

 Generically speaking, the `pool size` is dependent on both the `cohort size` (the number of tested people) and the expected `infection ratio`